 - PL-EVAL – Public Library Research & Evaluation

-- PUBLIB – Hosted by OCLC, forum for public librarians and those interested in public libraries
+- PUBLIB – International Federation of Library Associations and Institutions forum for public librarians and those interested in public libraries

-- pubyac – Youth librarianship focus, hosted by the Center for Children’s Books and affiliated with the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign
+- pubyac (site under construction) – Youth librarianship focus, hosted by the Center for Children’s Books and affiliated with the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign

 - SchoolLibraryHotline – Colorado school library discussion list

 - S2OHA – Square States Oral History Association